Is SIBO the root cause of your digestive system issues?

-Here’s what's often going on; we have a complex, living, community of thousands of different strains of bacteria residing in our gastrointestinal system, more specifically in our colon.
-In healthy individuals, these bacteria can be living in harmony, supporting our immune system (2), synthesis of nutrients (3), appetite regulation (4), and many, many more functions.
+We have a complex, living, community of thousands of different strains of bacteria residing in our gastrointestinal system, more specifically in our colon.
+In healthy individuals, these bacteria can be living in harmony, supporting our immune system, synthesis of nutrients, appetite regulation, and many, many more functions.
 However, when these bacteria move higher up in the intestinal system, to the small intestine, they are often associated with a number of adverse signs and symptoms.

 And this is where problems can start.

-Small intestinal bacterial overgrowth (SIBO) can cause poor absorption of nutrients (5) and can cause production of high levels of gas as a result of the bacteria reacting with dietary carbohydrates - causing fermentation.
-It’s this gas that causes the abdominal bloating in SIBO and it can be very uncomfortable.
+Small intestinal bacterial overgrowth (SIBO) can cause nutritional deficiencies due to malabsorption (1) and can result in high levels of gas as a result of the bacteria reacting with dietary carbohydrates - causing fermentation.
+It’s this gas that causes the abdominal bloating and distension in SIBO and it can be very uncomfortable.

 So how can we test for SIBO?